What is Chickenpox?

 - Change in color, breaking up, and bleeding of blisters

 How to prevent Chickenpox?

-The best way to prevent chickenpox is to get vaccinated for chickenpox.
+The best way to prevent chickenpox is to get vaccinated against chickenpox.
 The chickenpox vaccine is available and prescribed for children, adolescents, and adults.
 People are advised to be double vaccinated.
-The vaccine is super effective in combating the disease; most of the vaccinated people have no chance of getting Chickenpox again.
+The vaccine is super effective in combating the disease; most vaccinated people have no chance of getting Chickenpox again.
 In rare scenarios, if a vaccinated person does get chickenpox, the symptoms are very mild, with fewer blisters and no fever.
 The United States of America has achieved a 90% decrease (Centers for Disease Control and Prevention) in chickenpox cases, hospitalizations, and deaths since the varicella vaccination.

 Is Chickenpox the same as Smallpox?

 There may be a similarity between chickenpox and smallpox, as people get rashes in both.
 However, there is a stark difference between the two.
 Smallpox is deadlier than chickenpox, as it causes severe illness, and two distinct viruses cause them.
-Furthermore, as per the global vaccination program conducted, smallpox has been eradicated.
+Furthermore, as per the global vaccination program, smallpox has been eradicated.

 Is Varicella the chickenpox Vaccine?

 Varicella vaccination is the most common vaccination for chickenpox and is highly effective in protecting people from catching chickenpox.
 It is known as the varicella vaccine because the varicella virus causes chickenpox.

 Disclaimer: This blog has been written after performing in-depth secondary research related to the topic from various articles, blogs, and journals with expertise in writing for healthcare.
 The content presented on this page should not be considered a substitute for medical expertise.
 We advise you to book an appointment with the doctor for any doubts.